CTVA

 Highlights:

---Bobbie Gentry - "Niki Hookey" & "I Wonder as I Wonder"
+--Bobbie Gentry - "Niki Hookey" & "I Wonder as I Wonder."

---Arthur Godfrey & the Muppets - "It's Christmas Tomorrow"
+--Arthur Godfrey & the Muppets - "It's Christmas Tomorrow."

---Arthur Godfrey - "The Secret Of Christmas"
+--Arthur Godfrey (singing & playing ukulele) - "The Secret Of Christmas."

 --The Little Angels Of Korea (play drums and dance with ribbons)